hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

   Enter a value:
 ```

 The prefix `~` means that Terraform will update the resource in-place.
-You can
+Apply
-go and and apply this change now by responding `yes`, and Terraform will add the
+this change now by responding `yes`, and Terraform will add the tags to your
-tags to your instance.
+instance.

 ## Destructive Changes